 1 Company Overview

-Benchmark Computer Solutions Limited ("the Company”) is incorporated in India on 31st October, 2002 having its registered office at Unit No 2, 2nd Floor, Jyoti Wire House, Plot No 23A, Shah Indl.
+Benchmark Computer Solutions Limited ("the Company') is a limited company incorporated m India on 31st October, 2002 having its registered office at Unit No 2, 2nd Floor, jyoti Wire House, Plot No 23A, Shah Indl.
 Estate, Veera Desai Road, Andheri (W), Mumbai 400053.
-The Company's business consist of IT infrastructure solutions and technology consulting, the companyharnesses the power of cognitive computing, automation, cloud, analytics and emerging technologies to adapt to the digital world.
+The Company’s business consist of IT infrastructure solutions and technology consulting, the company harnesses the power of cognitive computing, automation, cloud, analytics and emerging technologies to adapt to the digital world.

 The Financial Statements have been prepared under the historical cost convention, on an accrual basis of accounting and in accordance with the Generally Accepted Accounting Principles in India and in compliance with the Accounting Standards specified under section 133 of the Companies Act, 2013 read with Rule 7 of the Companies (Accounts) Rule, 2014.

-All assets and liabilities have been classified as current or non-current as per the Company's normal operating cycle and other criteria set out in Schedule III of the Companies Act, 2013.
+All assets and liabilities have been classified as current or non-current as per the Company’s normal operating cycle and other criteria set out in Schedule IH of the Companies Act, 2013.

-Ministry of Corporate Affairs ("MCA") through a notification dated March 24, 2021, amended Division I of Schedule III of the Companies Act, 2013 and applicable for the reporting period beginning on or after April 1, 2021.
+Ministry of Corporate Affairs ("MCA*) through a notification dated March 24, 2021, amended Division I of Schedule HI of the Companies Act, 2013 and applicable for the reporting period beginning on or after April 1, 2021.
 The amendment encompasses certain additional disclosure requirements.
-The Company has applied and incorporated the requirements of amended Division I of Schedule III of the Companies Act, 2013, to the extent applicable on it while preparing these financial statements.
+The Company has applied and incorporated the requirements of amended Division I of Schedule HI of die Companies Act, 2013, to the extent applicable on it while preparing these financial statements.

 3 Use of estimates